idea-kmi/EvidenceHub/docs/README.md

 ### Language

 **`$CFG->language = 'en';`**
 (This string indicates what language the interface text should use.
-The name must correspnd to a folder in the 'language' folder where the translated texts should exist.)
+The name must correspond to a folder in the 'language' folder where the translated texts should exist.)
 For more information about the language system please see [Language](#lang) below.

 **`$CFG->defaultcountry = "United Kingdom";`**